lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 The sender starts sending fragments (SEND STATE), the sender will indicate in the fragmentation header: the current window (W bit) and the FCN fragment number.
 A delay between each fragment can be added to respect regulation rules or constraints imposed by the applications.
 Each time a fragment is sent the FCN is decreased by one and the bitmap is set locally.
-The SEND STATE can be left for two different reasons (for both of them, the next state is WAIT BITMAP STATE):
+The SEND STATE is left always for the WAIT BITMAP STATE, in the following two cases:

 * The FCN reaches value 0 and there are more fragments to be sent.
 In that case, an all-0 fragmet is sent and the timer is set.
 The sender will wait for the ACK sent by the receiver.